bobjuventus/Home-Service-Robot/README.md

 [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)

-# RoboND-Where Am I!
+# RoboND-Map My World!
-The **Where Am I** project is to deploy robot in a world full of features.
-The robot initial pose could be completely off, however, after applying AMCL (Adaptive Monte Carlo Localization) after each movement and measurement, the robot slowly localizes itself at the right pose.
+The **Map My World** project is to do a graph based SLAM to map an unknown world.
+The package we use is `RTAB-Map`.

-There are several packages to make this work. `map_server` package to load and publish the map. `amcl` package which takes the odom and sensor measurement data and perform localization.
-For odom data, it can either come from using the `teleop_twist_keyboard` package or `move_base` package.
-For sensor measurement, it comes from reading the laser scan data and compare it to the loaded map from `map_server` package.
-Lastly, we can use either the `teleop_twist_keyboard` package to tele-operate the robot or use the `move_base` package to set navigation goal for robot to navigate.
+There are several packages to make this work. `my_robot` package to launch the world (world2map.world in this case). `rtabmap` package which takes the odom (motion), depth sensor measurement (measurement), and rgb (correspondence for loop closure) data and perform graph-based SLAM.
+Lastly, `teleop_twist_keyboard` package is used to move the robot.

 ### Directory Structure
 ```